Individualized Treatment Allocation in Sequential Network Games: Data and Applications

 We illustrate our proposed method using the dataset of \citet{banerjee2013diffusion}, which examines take-up of a microfinance initiative in India.\footnote{The dataset is available at \href{https://doi.org/10.7910/DVN/U3BIHX}{https://doi.org/10.7910/DVN/U3BIHX}.} A detailed description of the study can be found in the original paper.
 This study features 43 villages in Karnataka that participated in a newly available microfinance loan program.
 Bharatha Swamukti Samsthe (BSS)---an Indian non-governmental microfinance institution administering the initiative---provided information about the availability of microfinance and program details (the treatment) to individuals that they identified as `leaders' (e.g., teachers, shopkeepers, savings group leaders, etc.) so as to maximize the number of households that chose to adopt the microfinance product.
 The data provide network information at the household level (network data is available across 12 dimensions, including financial and medical links, social activity, and known family members) for each village.
 We use all available households characteristics that are available in the dataset (quality of access to electricity, quality of latrines, number of beds, number of rooms, the number of beds per capita, and the number of rooms per capita) as covariates.
 The program started in 2007, and the survey for microfinance adoption was finished in early 2011.
 We treat each household's choice about whether to purchase microfinance or not as observations drawn from a stationary distribution of the sequential game.

 The most common occupations in these villages are in agriculture, sericulture, and dairy production \citep{banerjee2013diffusion}.
 In addition, these villages had almost no exposure to microfinance institutions and other types of credit before this program.
-Our target in this application is to maximize the participation rate of microfinance (4 years after program assignment) given a capacity constraint on treatment (i.e., Eq.\ref{eqobj}); we set our capacity constraint equal to the number of households that BSS contacted in the original study.
-In the previous sections, we have assumed that the parameters $\boldsymbol{\theta}$ are given; here, we must estimate them.
-We allow the parameters of our utility function to be different across villages, and estimate them for each village using Markov Chain Monte Carlo Maximum Likelihood \citep{snijders2002markov}.
-For each iteration of the procedure, we set the number of draws in the Gibbs sampling procedure equal to $200N^2$.
+We allow the parameters of our utility function to be different across villages, and estimate them for each village using Markov Chain Monte Carlo Maximum Likelihood \citep{snijders2002markov}.\footnote{MCMC Maximum Likelihood evaluates the score function by MCMC at each Newton-Raphson step.
+The number of likelihood evaluations, determined by a convergence criterion for the parameter sequence in Newton-Raphton steps (i.e., $ \| \theta^{t-1} - \theta^t \|$ is sufficiently small), is typically much smaller than $N\kappa$, the number of welfare evaluations needed for greedy optimization for treatment allocation.} We also note that each household is connected to approximately $10$ others on average across all of the $43$ villages.
+Comparing this with the total number of households in each village (there are between $107$ and $341$ households in each village), we find that the household network in each village is a sparse network.
+We, therefore, choose $A_N=1$ in our simulation and application.
 In addition, we choose $m(X_i,X_j) = \frac{1}{1+\vert X_i-X_j\vert}$, which is a monotonically decreasing function in the metric between $X_i$ and $X_j$.
-We also note that each household is connected to approximately $10$ others on average across all of the $43$ villages.
-Comparing this with the total number of households in each village (there are between $107$ and $341$ households in each village), we find that the household network in each village is a sparse network.
-We, therefore, choose $A_N=1$ in this application.